 Synchrony Bank is one of the newer online banking options for U.S. consumers.
-It didn’t exist prior to mid-2014 when it changed its name from GE Capital Retail Bank.
+It came into existence in mid-2014 when it changed its name from GE Capital Retail Bank.

 Synchrony Bank has one noteworthy drawback: It doesn’t offer a checking account.
 If you’re looking for juicy new checking account promotions and offers, you’ll want to look to one of Synchrony’s fine competitors.

 The Synchrony high-yield savings account yields 0.50% APY on all balances.
 That’s significantly higher than the national average for branch-based and online savings accounts, according to Synchrony Bank.

 There’s no minimum opening deposit or monthly maintenance fee.
 You can request a free ATM card at account opening, but it’s not essential.
 Virtually all U.S. ATMs are fair game for withdrawal, and Synchrony doesn’t charge its own ATM fees.

 However, ATM withdrawals are capped at $1,000 per day — a bit tight considering Synchrony doesn’t have any physical branches with withdrawal counters.
 Third-party ATM fees are refunded up to $5 per month.

 You’re limited to just six withdrawals from savings (and money market) accounts per month at Synchrony.
 Although Synchrony doesn’t charge a fee for excessive withdrawals, exceeding the limit is grounds to close your account for misuse.